Quick Answer

 Return on Assets (ROA)

-Applying Financial Ratios Practically in Construction Projects
+How to Use Financial Ratios On Your Construction Projects

-- Gather latest financial statements
+- Gather current financial statements

 - Calculate key ratios monthly

-- Adjust project budgets or resource allocations accordingly
+- Adjust budgets or resources as needed

-- Report findings to stakeholders regularly
+- Report your findings to your team or supervisors